One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Calculation of index in the presence of long-range parameters

+The introduction of $\Delta_p$s significantly complicates the analytical calculation of the phase transition points between phases $N_\mathrm{D}^\mathrm{NS}=1$ and $N_\mathrm{D}^\mathrm{NS}=3$, and between phases $N_\mathrm{D}^\mathrm{NS}=2$ and $N_\mathrm{D}^\mathrm{NS}=4$, however, the Majorana boundary remains unchanged from the minimal model.
+To see this, we can consider the off-block diagonal Hamiltonian~(\ref{Sqkappend}) with $t_{AA}=0$.
 We again characterize the topology by plotting the product of the eigenvalues of $q(k)$ in the complex plane across the Brillouin zone, i.e. for $-\pi\leq ka<\pi$, where, for this system, the product can be written as

 From this, the Majorana number can be found by setting $k=0$ and determining whether $E_{q}(0)$ is greater than or less than zero.
 As expected this yields the same Majorana phase transition as the minimal model.
-The other phase transitions are not found as simply as those described in Sec~VII of the main text, as the complex part of $E_{q}(k)$ is no longer zero across the Brillouin zone in the cases of $\mu=0$ or $\cos(\phi_{s})=0$, such that we must consider the value of $k$ when calculating the phase transition points.
+The other phase transitions are not found as simply as those described for the minimal model, as the complex part of $E_{q}(k)$ is no longer zero across the Brillouin zone in the cases of $\mu=0$ or $\cos(\phi_{s})=0$, such that we must consider the value of $k$ when calculating the phase transition points.

 To calculate the topology we can utilize the symmetry of $E_{q}(k)$ about the real axis and consider only one half of the path, between $k=0$ and $k=\pi$.
 Separating Eq.~(\ref{SEqZ4nm}) into its complex and imaginary parts we can recognize that both these parts must be equal to zero at the phase transition as they pass through the origin, i.e. $\mathrm{Im}[E_q(k_{T})]=0$ and $\mathrm{Re}[E_q(k_T)]=0$, where $k_T$ is the value of $k$ at the transition point.
 As we are only interested in a transition that is dependent on the physical parameters of the system, we rearrange both $\mathrm{Im}[E_q(k_{T})]=0$ and $\mathrm{Re}[E_q(k_T)]=0$ for $k_{T}$ and equate them to one another.
 Rearranging for $k_{T}$ results in multiple solutions which arise from its periodicity, but discarding solutions with negative $k$ values and squaring each of these solutions results in two equations that can be written as $S_{\pm}=0$, where